-The table below sets forth the estimated value of the potential payments to each of the named executive officers, assuming the executive's employment had terminated on December 31, 2016, except that the information has been adjusted to reflect the actual unpaid compensation and benefits payable to Mr. Crittenden in connection with his resignation on April 4, 2016.
+The table below sets forth the estimated value of the potential payments to each of the named executive officers, assuming the executive's employment had terminated on December 31, 2017.

-Potential Payments Not In Connection Contro
+Potential Payments Upon Termination Not In Connection with a Change of Control (\$)

-Event Jeff Rogers Jude Beres David A. Crittenden 2
+Event Jeff Rogers Jude Beres

 Termination Without Cause

-Cash severance payments 217,500 - 257,211
+Cash severance payments 223,000

-Accelerated restricted stock 3 315,900 70,200 -
+Accelerated restricted stock 475,000 59,375

-Health benefits4 7,440 - -
+Health benefits 7,440

-Total 540,840 70,200 257,211
+Total 705,440 59,375

 Disability

-Cash severance payments 109,750 - -
+Cash severance payments 111,500

-Accelerated restricted stock 3 315,900 70,200 -
+Accelerated restricted stock 475,000 59,375

-Health benefits4 3,720 - -
+Health benefits 3,720

-Total 429,370 70,200 -
+Total 590,220 59,375

 Death

-Cash severance payments - - -
+Cash severance payments

-Accelerated restricted stock 3 315,900 70,200 -
+Accelerated restricted stock 475,000 59,375

-Total 315,900 70,200 -
+Total 475,000 59,375

 Immediate Termination After NEO's Notice

-Cash severance payments 108,750 - -
+Cash severance payments 111,500

-Accelerated restricted stock - - -
+Accelerated restricted stock

-Health benefits 4 3,720 - -
+Health benefits 3,720

-Total 112,470 - -
+Total 115,220

-(1) The amounts in this table reflect estimated payments associated with various termination scenarios.
-The amounts assume a stock price of \$14.04 (based on the closing price of the Company's common stock at December 30, 2016) and include all outstanding grants through the assumed termination date of December 31, 2016.
-The actual amounts will vary based on changes in the Company's common stock price.
+- (1) The amounts in this table reflect estimated payments associated with various termination scenarios.
+The amounts assume a stock price of \$23.75 (based on the closing price of the Company's common stock at December 29, 2017) and include all outstanding grants through the assumed termination date of December 31, 2017.
+The actual amounts will vary based on changes in the Company's common stock price. - (2) Mr. Rogers is entitled to receive his base salary and benefits for a period of six months following termination without cause, unless the Board of Directors elects to extend his covenant not to compete for one year, in which case he will be entitled to receive his base salary and benefits for a period of 12 months.
+This calculation assumes that the Board of Directors would not elect to extend Mr. Rogers's covenant not to compete for one year.
+If this option were exercised, the amount owed to Mr. Rogers for termination would be \$446,000.

-(2) Mr. Crittenden resigned as CFO and Treasurer of the Company on April 4, 2016.
-The amounts set forth in the table above reflect the Company's aggregate unpaid obligations to Mr. Crittenden under the terms of his severance agreement.

-(3) Represents the value of unvested shares that would automatically vest upon a termination due to death, disability, retirement or termination without cause.

-(4) Amounts for Mr. Rogers represent six months of COBRA premiums for medical and dental coverage following termination without cause and three months of COBRA premiums for such coverage following medical disability or the Company's immediate termination following its receipt of a 90-day termination notice from Mr. Rogers.
+- (3) Represents the value of unvested shares that would automatically vest upon a termination due to death, disability, retirement or termination without cause. - (4) For Mr. Rogers, represents six months of COBRA premiums for medical and dental coverage following termination without cause and three months of COBRA premiums for such coverage following medical disability or the Company's immediate termination following its receipt of a 90-day termination notice.